IT Governance Policy

 1 .
 Policy Statement

-This policy establishes the governance framework for information management and technology (IMT) for the Government of the Northwest Territories (GNWT).
+This policy establishes the governance framework for information technology (IT) for the Government of the Northwest Territories (GNWT).
+It defines principles, roles, responsibilities, and review processes to ensure effective oversight, alignment with enterprise objectives, and accountability for IT governance.

 2 .
 Principles

-- Benefits, risks and resources should be optimized in the pursuit of the objectives.
+- Benefits, risks and resources should be optimized in the pursuit of the objectives; and

 - Governance (setting direction, holding accountable) should be kept separate from management (planning, doing).